 Follow the wide, main trail to the beach at the edge of Otter Lake.
 Additional, narrower trails loop off the main trail.
 For a bit more adventure, try these tighter trails.
 They are all marked and are beautiful hikes through the maple forest.

 The hike to the lake and back is about 3 kilometres return.
 Hiking the full loop is 4 kilometres.

 For a rugged, challenging trail, try the 4-kilometre, out-and-back, Redbridge Mountain View Trail.
 Hike through the forest then climb a steep incline to the top of the ridge.
 Enjoy a panoramic view of the area surrounding North Bay.

 When we visited, the trail appeared quite overgrown.
 It was shortly after a heavy rainfall and we reached a creek that was too deep for us to cross.
 We turned back.

 North Bay Trails

-If you have a boat and want to get away from the crowds, visit the Manitou Islands, located just 10 kilometres from North Bay in Lake Nipissing.
+With a boat, visit the Manitou Islands, located just 10 kilometres from North Bay in Lake Nipissing.